 Causes of Blood in Dog Urine

-- Kidney Stones - Technically referred to as nephrolithiasis, kidney stones are not as common as bladder stones in dogs but they can still occur.
+Technically referred to as nephrolithiasis, kidney stones are not as common as bladder stones in dogs but they can still occur.
 They most often appear on X-rays taken for another concern as an incidental finding.
 Kidney stones can remain in the kidneys or pass into the ureters but both scenarios can cause your dog to pee blood.

-- Bladder Infections - Just like in a kidney infection, a bladder infection can cause a dog to pee blood.
-Bacteria can irritate the bladder wall and cause this most common reason why a dog may pee blood, a lower urinary tract infection.
+Just like in a kidney infection, a bladder infection can cause a dog to pee blood.
+Bacteria can irritate the bladder wall and cause the oozing of blood.
+A lower urinary tract infection is the most common reason why a dog may have blood in its urine.

-Depending on the reason for the blood in your dog's urine, medications, surgery, or simply time will be necessary to make it stop.
-A dog that has had surgery or is in its heat cycle will typically stop peeing blood after a few days or when the estrus part of the heat cycle ends.
+Depending on the reason for the blood in your dog's urine, medications, surgery, or simply time may be necessary to make it stop.
+A dog that has had bladder trauma or is in its heat cycle will typically stop peeing blood after a few days or when the estrus part of the heat cycle ends.
 Dogs with urinary tract infections or prostatic disease most often require medications to decrease inflammation and kill the bacteria that is present and stones and tumors will typically require surgery.